mroughan/Roulette/README.md

    - the other returns the derivatives $(dx/dt, dy/dt)$ at the same points

-There are several examples of such functions in the packages
+There are several examples of such functions in the directory `Curves/`
    - `ellipse.m` and `ellipsed.m` (which can do a circle as a special case)
    - `hyperbola.m` and `hyperbolad.m`
    - `parabola.m` and `parabolad.m`

-There are also several precalculated roulettes to use as test functions
+There are also several precalculated roulettes to use as test functions in the directory `Roulettes/`
    - `cycloid.m``: roulette of a circle on a line (includes prolate and curtate cases)
    - `epitrochoid.m`: roulette of a circle on the outside of another circle